alialtaf9/intern_exercises/1_different_views.md

 Browser
 -------
 Create one page chat.
-It would have two split window with message entry input box and textarea where the messages posted (through pressing enter after typing a message in message entry input box).
+It should have two split window with message entry input box and textarea where the messages posted (through pressing enter after typing a message in message entry input box).
 When message is entered it is 'sent'.
 It should then appear in the both 'posted messages' boxes.